inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 There are two SPC charts (A) Day and (B) Night

+These are weekly percentage (p-charts) SPC charts

 Calendar day defined as 00:00 - 23:59
-Week defined as Monday 00:00 – Sunday 23:59

-These are weekly percentage (p-charts) SPC
 Week defined a Monday 00:00 – Sunday 23:59